lhartfiel/fixednavbar/readme.md

 	```<link rel="stylesheet" href="main.css">```

-NOTE: if your 'pluginScript.js' or your 'main.css' is within a folder, be sure to add the path in your src.
-For example, if your file is within a separate folder called js, your source would change to the following: ```script src="js/pluginScript.js```
+NOTE: if your 'pluginScript.js' or your 'main.css' is within a folder, be sure your path names indicate this.
+For example, if your file is within a separate folder called js, your javascript source would change to the following: ```script src="js/pluginScript.js```

 ###Add Classes to Your HTML
+A nice starting point for your one-page website is to use the included ```index.html``` file, which has the bare bones structure.
+However, if you already have an ```index.html``` file, then refer to the instructions below.

 To run properly, this script requires you to add certain classes to your html markup.

 1. .menu

-This is optional.
-If you don't have your own .js file and want to customize some of the jquery functionality, use the `main.js`  file that has been provided for you.
+This class is optional.
+In the example, it is the text item at the top of the navbar called "Menu."
+It collapses any open menu links when it is clicked on.

 To use, add a class of 'menu' to your navigation div.
 To do this, go to your html file and add a class attribute within your nav tags: